Billa (1980 film): Release and reception

 Billa was released on 26 January 1980, India's Republic Day.
+Ananda Vikatan rated the film 46 out of 100, criticising the screenplay but calling it an enjoyable entertainer.
 It ran for over 25 weeks in theatres, and became Rajinikanth's biggest commercial success to that point.

+Legacy

-The film was a turning point in his career, disproving detractors that claimed he was "finished" and which saw him accepted as a full-fledged hero.
+Billa was a turning point in his career, disproving detractors that claimed he was "finished" and which saw him accepted as a full-fledged hero.
 He was subsequently cast in a series of roles modelled after Amitabh Bachchan's "angry young man" persona, in various Tamil remakes of Hindi films written by Salim–Javed and starring Bachchan, who Rajinikanth has credited as his inspiration.
 The success of Billa established Rajinikanth as one of the top stars of Tamil cinema.
 However, historian G. Dhananjayan lamented that it also started the trend in Tamil cinema where the protagonist enjoys being a gangster and the audience is not shown the character's backstory, in contrast to earlier films where the protagonist takes to crime due to societal issues.
 Billa's dialogue "En kodi parakavendiya yedathula vera yevan kodi da parakum" (How can another man's flag fly in a place where my flag should fly?) attained popularity.
 Krishnamoorthy became popularly known as "Billa" Krishnamoorthy after this film's release.
 Venkateswaran Narayanan, the deputy editor at The Times of India, said, "I would think [Rajinikanth's] road to superstardom began with the steps he took in Billa.
 You can make a clear distinction between the roles he did before and after Billa."